 Each EU Member State has certain freedom in regulating the principles of selecting the private partner and the concessionaire.
 However, such principles are always subject to assessment concerning competitiveness and transparency of procedural principles allowing equal share in the public procurement market for all entrepreneurs.
-The guarantor of observing the principles of the common market is the European Commission which underlines in The Guidelines that the results of preimplementation analyses should be reflected in the draft as well as final PPP contract to take them into account in the tender procedure.
+The guarantor of observing the principles of the common market is the European Commission which underlines in The Guidelines that the results of pre-implementation analyses should be reflected in the draft as well as final PPP contract to take them into account in the tender procedure.
 Moreover, if the project design assumes use of subsidies from EU sources, requirements for obtaining such aid (both material and formal) should be incorporated into the provisions of the prepared contract.
-In such case, it is important that a draft PPP contract of a significant value is presented for approval to the Commission before implementation of the process aimed at selecting the private partner.
-The Commission will decide about granting or refusing to grant EU funding.
+In such case, it is important that a draft PPP contract of a significant value is presented for approval to the Commission will decide about granting or refusing to grant EU funding.
 This procedure is regulated by the Regulation (EU) No 1303/2013 of the European Parliament and of the Council of 17 December 2013: